Skip to main content

 Financial fraud

-Financial fraud is an umbrella term for fraud that happens when a scammer takes your assets through deceptive practices or criminal activity.
-Financial fraud can include ATM scams, HELOC fraud, credit card fraud, IRS scams, bank fraud, insurance fraud, mortgage fraud, Ponzi schemes, ransomware, and embezzlement.
+Financial fraud is an umbrella term for scams that involve deceptive practices or criminal activity to steal assets.
+Financial fraud can include ATM scams, HELOC fraud, credit card fraud, IRS scams, wire fraud (including wire transfer fraud), insurance fraud, mortgage fraud, Ponzi schemes, ransomware, and embezzlement.

 Identity theft fraud

-Identity theft is a serious offense.
+Identity theft is a serious and common offense.
 It happens when someone obtains your personal information, such as your name, credit card number, or Social Security number, and uses it without your knowledge or permission to commit fraud or other crimes.
-Identity theft commonly occurs online through phishing or cyberattacks.
+But it doesn’t just affect individuals — businesses can also fall victim.
+For example, in second-party fraud, a type of Identity theft fraud, the service provider’s employee uses their access to customer data to enrich themselves.
+Identity theft fraud mostly occurs online through phishing or cyberattacks, but it can also occur through social engineering and even mail.

 Mail fraud